Berkeley-CS195/sp23/content/readings.md

 Future of warfare:
    - PBS Newshour, "[Is America completely unprepared for a power grid cyberattack?][cybergridattack]" (read the comments too!)
    - "[Autonomous Weapons: An open letter from AI & Robotics Researchers][openletter]"
+   - Optional, also we haven't read this but it seemed topical: "[Trump, Putin, and the new cold war][putin]"

 Drones:
    - Michael Hayden,  "[To Keep America Safe, Embrace Drone Warfare][embrace_drones]"